-Conclusions - Changing the nature of a many-body state simply by observing it is a major shift in how we understand and employ the act of measurement in quantum mechanics.
-The detector backaction broadens the system's energy levels, leading to a complete switch in the system's electron populations.
-This is well beyond the paradigm of ideal detectors and highlights the difficulty of keeping a system isolated yet still measurable.
-Our results are applicable to a wide variety of experimental systems, ranging from quantum dots to superconducting systems and to photonic microcavities.
-We therefore expect similar effects to manifest themselves in a wide range of quantum information processing hardware.
+Changing the nature of a many-body state simply by observing it is a major shift in how we understand and employ the act of measurement in quantum mechanics.
+By broadening the system's levels, the detector backaction amplifies the inevitable coupling of the quantum system with its environments, leading in turn to a complete switch in the system's electron populations.
+Our result goes well beyond the paradigm of ideal detectors and highlights the difficulty of keeping a system isolated yet still measurable, thus posing new challenges for quantum applications.
+We expect such detector-induced effects to appear in a wide variety of experimental systems, ranging from quantum dots to superconducting systems, as well as to photonic microcavities.
+As such, our results lay a foundation for controlling and mitigating backaction effects in future quantum technologies, e.g., by proposing limits on the allowed inbound flux of particles in the detector.
+Beyond applications, we open the door to the domain of many-body phases that are accessible solely due to the impact of an observer.